 Thomas was thinking about how keeping parents up all night couldn’t have possibly come from his side of the family he heard the loud snap of a twig being stepped on.
 Thomas swung the bow from his back and notched an arrow as a habit.
 He had plenty of time to learn to be a decent shot, and he was better than some of the older Tillamook women.

 “Put down your bow, I mean you no harm.”
 A figure stepped out of the shadows behind a tree, presumably where he stepped on the twig.
 He was wearing leather garments with feathers sticking out of it seemingly at random.

-“You speak english, you’re definitely not of the Tillamook tribe.
+“You speak English, you’re definitely not of the Tillamook tribe.
 Who are you?”
 Thomas lowered the bow slightly.

-The indian looked over towards the sleeping John.
+The native american looked over towards the sleeping John.
 “Shh, we don’t want to wake your son.”
 The man’s voice was as quiet as a whisper yet Thomas could hear him.
 “Whisper and I will still hear you.
 My name’s Andali Windspeaker and you are Thomas.
 I am a Penobscot shaman, or warlocke if that’s more to your taste.
-My tribe is to far to the east from here.”
+My tribe is far to the east from here.”

 “Why have you come?”